confluentinc/ksql/docs/reference/server-configuration.md

 Makes custom configuration values available to the UDF specified by name.
 For example, if a UDF is named "formula", then you can pass a config to that UDF by specifying the property `ksql.functions.formula.base.value`.
-Within the UDF's `configure` method, it will have access to the propery by the full name, `ksql.funcitons.formula.base.value`.
+Access the property in the UDF's `configure` method by the full name, `ksql.funcitons.formula.base.value`.
 This example is explored in detail [here](/how-to-guides/create-a-user-defined-function/).